India's reel 'Chak De!' moment turns real: SRK asks women's hockey team to 'bring some gold' | Entertainment

 ''India creates history again!!
 Congratulations to the women's hockey team on qualifying for the semi finals!
 Super proud,'' the actor-producer wrote.

+In another post, Sharma, 33, lauded the men's team and said it was a ''glorious'' moment for India.

 ''Incredible performance!
 Congratulations on qualifying for the semis.
 What a glorious moment for our country!
 Men's and Women's hockey teams are into the semis!''
 Kapoor shared the news of the win on Instagram and wrote, ''What a proud moment for us!
 Both our hockey teams went into the semi finals!
 Let's go team India.
 We're so proud.''
-Actor Randeep Hooda said it was surreal to witness the game imitating the thrill of the film ''Chak De!
-India''.
+Actor Randeep Hooda said it was surreal to witness the game imitating the thrill of the film.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)